sealldeveloper/sealldev-astro/src/content/blogs/rooted-android-vm-with-android-studio.md

 [1] 12037
 ```

-This starts `frida-server` on your AVD, and the `&` is to make it a background task so you can continue using the terminal and it will continue to execute once you close the shell.
+This starts `frida-server` on your AVD, and the `&` is to make it a background task so you can continue using the terminal, and it will continue to execute once you close the shell.

 On the host you can list the available running applications with this:
 ```bash